Upsolver/Documentation_Old/Deployments/GCP/README.md

 # Google Cloud Platform Deployment

-This option is comming soon.
+This option is coming soon.